vioxcd/ff-dashboard/README.md

 This pipeline:

-1. Fetches and stores the historical FF's data from Anilist
+1. Fetches and stores the historical FF's data from [Anilist](https://anilist.co/)

 2. Calculates [many interesting statistics](#statistics) that can be viewed from a dashboard

-3. Periodically exports a version of `#rankings` channel content (from Fluffy Folks' discord) to accessible sheets
+3. Periodically exports a version of `#rankings` channel content (from Fluffy Folks' discord) to [accessible sheets](https://docs.google.com/spreadsheets/d/1CUSfaHK2nlhUibzl5yADVuSef7hYPdTqOz4yGJSIE54)

-4. Created using `Airflow`, `dbt`, and `streamlit`
+4. Created while learning (a lot) about `Airflow`, `dbt`, and `streamlit`

 ## Why?